 Managing Depression Among Residents

-This is a measure of the percentage of long-term stay residents who are exhibiting signs of depression.
-Many in the industry believe this is a reasonable measure of quality of life.
+This datapoint is a measure of the percentage of long-term stay patients who are showing depressive symptoms.
+Some experts would argue that this is a reliable measure of patient quality of care.

 Appropriate Vaccine Usage

-This is the percent of residents that were given the flu and pneumonia vaccines.
-Higher vaccination rates should be the norm at this point.
+This tells you the percentage of residents that were administered the flu and pneumonia vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This datapoint is a measure of the percentage of long-term patients who needed increased assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and bathing.
-Some argue that this is a reasonable measure of a patient's well-being.
+This metric is a measure of the percent of long-term patients that needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and taking a bath.
+Many in the industry argue that this is a measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This datapoint measures the percent of long-term stay patients that maintained mobility.
-Many would argue that the ability to move around is vital to residents' health.
+This is a measure of the percent of long-term stay patients that were able to retain mobility.
+Some would argue that mobility is important for residents' health.

 Short-term Care: Rehospitalizations